Compliance and audit trail

 Automated cancel

 The customer clicks Cancel Now (or accepts the cancel option after declining offers).
-Unchurn calls subscriptions.update({ cancel_at_period_end: true }) on Stripe in the same request.
+Unchurn schedules a cancel-at-period-end on Stripe in the same request.
 Stripe records the cancellation.
 The customer keeps access through the period they paid for.

 Manual cancellation request

-Some subscription shapes are unsafe for an automated Stripe write — multi-item subs, attached schedules, paused-at-Stripe state, past-due invoices.
-For those, the cancel CTA does not call Stripe.
-Instead, Unchurn:
+Some subscription shapes can’t be cancelled by an automated Stripe write — multi-item subscriptions, attached schedules, Stripe-paused subscriptions, past-due invoices.
+For those, the cancel CTA doesn’t call Stripe.
+Instead Unchurn:

-manual_cancellation_requestedoutcome on the session row in a single database transaction. - Stamps a deterministic
+- Records a manual cancellation request on the session in a single database transaction.

-manual_cancellation_request_idso double-clicks and retries collapse to one request. - Creates a merchant dashboard task with the subscription ID, customer ID, and the reason the automated path was blocked.
+- Creates a task in your dashboard with the subscription ID, customer ID, and the reason the automated path was blocked.

-- Enqueues a customer confirmation email and a merchant webhook through a durable outbox.
+- Sends the customer a confirmation email through a durable outbox.

 - Shows the customer “Your cancellation request has been received” — never “your subscription is canceled.”

-You complete the Stripe-side cancellation when you are ready.
-Until then, the customer’s intent is captured and dated, and your team has a task with everything they need to finish the work in Stripe.
+A deterministic request ID is recorded with the session so double-clicks and retries collapse to one request.
+You complete the Stripe-side cancellation when you’re ready; until then, the customer’s intent is captured and dated, and your team has a task with everything they need to finish in Stripe.

-The full list of subscription shapes that route to manual cancel lives on the Supported subscriptions reference page.
+The full list of subscription shapes that route here lives in Supported subscriptions.

 What “received, not completed” means